StanleySongPro/github_tutorial/README.md

 * `git commit -a -m 'messages'`:  commit all the changes
 * `git log`:                      get the history of all the commits or branch

-* `git pull origin master`:       syc everything in github.com to local machine
+* `git pull origin master`:       pull master branch from origin to the local branch we are working on
-* `git push origin master`:       syc everything in local machine to github.com
+* `git push origin master`:       push changes in local branch we are working on to remote origin master branch

 * `git clone github_url`:         download repo from the github, create connection through origin
 * `git remote -v`:                viewing info about the remote repository